Experienced Waterbury Medical Malpractice Lawyers

-Our highly skilled Waterbury medical malpractice lawyers at Berkowitz and Hanna LLC can help you take a stand against careless hospitals, physician groups, and the insurance companies that so often treat patients unfairly.
+Our highly skilled malpractice attorneys at Berkowitz Hanna can help you take a stand against careless hospitals, physician groups, and the insurance companies that so often treat patients unfairly.
 We are here to pursue your best interests – to even the playing field between you and the powerful parties on the other side.

-Contact our trusted Waterbury medical malpractice lawyers at Berkowitz and Hanna LLC today.
+Contact a trusted Waterbury medical malpractice lawyer at Berkowitz Hanna today.

 The Types of Cases We Handle

 No two medical malpractice cases are quite alike.
 Fortunately, the talented legal team in our office has decades of experience in aggressive and successful med-mal litigation.
 We know how to fight back against hospitals and insurance companies.
 Our eyes are always on getting clients what they deserve – and that means maximum compensation.

-Our proven and trusted Waterbury medical injury attorneys at Berkowitz and Hanna LLC can help with any medical negligence claim, including:
+Our proven and trusted Waterbury medical injury attorneys at Berkowitz Hanna can help with any medical negligence claim, including: